kyletolle/talks/denver_startup_week_webooks/index.md

 ![Denver Startup Week - Title Slide 3](dsw_title_3.png)
 ___
-This session is part of the Developer Track, sponsored by Pivotal Labs, one of six programming tracks aimed at the entire entrepreneurial team.
+This session is part of the Developer Track, sponsored by Pivotal Labs.
+It's one of six programming tracks aimed at the entire entrepreneurial team.
 ------